-A. (9) The information included in the graph shows that Sato and Hansen have constructed three separate linear models over three different time periods: one covering the period 1900 - 1930, the second covering the period 1930 - 1992 and the last one covering the period 1993 to 2017.
+A. (12) The information included in the graph shows that Sato and Hansen have constructed three separate linear models over three different time periods: one covering the period 1900 - 1930, the second covering the period 1930 - 1992 and the last one covering the period 1993 to 2017.
 The estimated slopes are given in units of mm/yr.
-Find the equations of the three linear models (the equations of the three black lines in the graph) for average mean sea level L(t), using t = actual year in each case.
+Find the equations of the three linear models (the equations of the three black lines in the graph) for average mean sea level L(t), using t =actual year in each case.
 Use the values 0 for L(1900), 18 for L(1930), and 104.8 for L(1993).
+B. (3) The legend indicates that the first two models were found from adjusted tide gauge data, while the third was obtained from satellite radar measurements.
+Which of these two methods would you guess is more accurate?
+How does that relate to the appearance of the graph(s)?
+Discuss briefly.